 NLF: Boards must inform appropriate Workforce Solutions Office staff of the following terms related to the JVSG program:

+Workforce Solutions Office intake staff determines the workforce service needs of incoming customers and screens them for eligibility and referral to appropriate program staff for services.
+Workforce Solutions Office intake staff responsibilities include:

-Workforce Solutions Office intake staff initial contact by phone, electronic communication (through email, social media, instant message, or text), in-person or online as part of an application process for a specific program, or any other method by which eligible individuals express an interest in receiving workforce services. provid WorkInTexas.com account registration assistance for individuals without an account and enroll individuals as participants in the Wagner-Peyser program.
+providing initial contact by phone, electronic communication (through email, social media, instant message, or text), in-person or online as part of an application process for a specific program, or any other method by which eligible individuals express an interest in receiving workforce services with exception to incoming VR&E referral participants which are screened by TVLP staff.

+providing WorkInTexas.com account registration assistance for individuals without an account; and

+as applicable, verifying work authorization and enrolling JVSG eligible individuals as participants in the Wagner-Peyser program.

 DVOP specialist provides individualized career services to meet the employment needs of eligible veterans and eligible persons.

 LVER conducts targeted outreaches to assist employers with fulfilling their workforce needs and to help veterans gain employment; conducts job search workshops and establishes job search groups in conjunction with employers; and facilitates employment, training, and placement services in coordination with employment services and other partner workforce programs.

 Consolidated DVOP/LVER staff member performs duties that may include those of a DVOP specialist and an LVER.

+Texas Veteran Leadership Program (TVLP) staff receives and screens all incoming VR&E participant referrals from the VA to determine JVSG program eligibility.
+If the VR&E participant referral is determined JSVG program eligible, TVLP will refer them to JVSG staff for services.
+Any VR&E participant referrals that are not eligible for and/or are not interested in the JVSG program will remain with TVLP for employment services.

 JVSG Staff Integration

 NLF: The JVSG program is a required partner program under WIOA.
 Boards must integrate JVSG staff in Workforce Solutions Offices by: